pupil-labs/realtime-python-api/docs/methods/simple/others.md

 <!-- badge:version 1.1.0 -->

 Additionally, we offer you a convenient function to estimate the time offset between the device and your computer using the [`device.estimate_time_offset `][pupil_labs.realtime_api.simple.Device.estimate_time_offset] method.
+This is the same function you saw in the Save Events section.

 See [`time_echo`][pupil_labs.realtime_api.time_echo] for details.